-- Is born before 26 weeks, and/or
+- Born before 26 weeks, and/or

-- Weighs less than 28oz (1lb 12 oz) at birth.
+- Weigh less than 28oz (1lb 12 oz) at birth

 That means that once you’ve given birth, your baby will need to be cared for in the neonatal intensive care unit (NICU), probably for a few months.

-What treatment does a micro preemie need?
+What medical treatment does a micro preemie need?